SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Extension declarations can't add class inheritance to an existing class, and therefore you can specify only a list of protocols after the *type name* and colon.

-..
-TODO: TR: Verify that this is indeed the correct about initializers.
-    For example, the Language Guide says:
-    "If you provide a new initializer via an extension, you are still responsible for making sure that each instance is fully initialized once the initializer has completed, as described in :ref:`ClassesAndStructures_DefiniteInitialization`.
-    Depending on the type you are extending, you may need to delegate to another initializer or call a superclass initializer at the end of your own initializer, to ensure that all instance properties are fully initialized."

 .. assertion:: extension-can-have-where-clause

    >> extension Array where Element: Equatable {